LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 These instructions allow you to build Loop without having access to a Mac.
 They also allow you to easily install Loop on phones that are not connected to your computer.

-* You can send builds and updates to those you care for easily
+* You can easily send Loop app updates to those you care for
 * You can access and install Loop if you lose or damage your device
 * You do not need to worry about correct Xcode/macOS versions

-The setup steps are somewhat involved, but nearly all are one time steps.
+The setup steps are somewhat involved, but nearly all are one-time steps.
 Subsequent builds are trivial.
 The initial steps are best done on a computer where you can save and archive information for later use.

 TestFlight can be used to deploy Loop to a child's phone (under age 13 in the US) but requires a few extra steps on the phone itself.
 See [Install TestFlight Loop for Child](gh-deploy.md#install-testflight-loop-for-child).